- About Us

 People who are overweight often feel "winded" after slight physical exertion and need to stop and catch their breath.
 This is caused by a heavier-than-normal chest wall, which makes full expansion of the lungs more difficult.
 Any activity that requires a greater demand for oxygen will result in shortness of breath.
 Exercise or even daily activities, such as climbing stairs, housework, or running to catch a train, become difficult to perform.

 Acid reflux, or heartburn, is common in obese persons for several reasons.
 Acid in the stomach is normally prevented from going back up the esophagus, or swallowing tube, by a valve.
-The valve can be overcome by increased pressure in the stomach, the result of consuming a large meal, especially if one lies down afterwards.
+The valve can be overcome by increased pressure in the stomach, the result of consuming a large meal.
 A heavy belly only aggravates this condition.
 Consequently, food and acid can wash back up into the esophagus, causing a burning sensation.
 In severe cases, the food and acid can reach all the way up into the wind-pipe (trachea) and be inhaled, which can result in severe pneumonia or lung injury.
-Constant exposure of the esophagus to acid also increases the risk of esophageal cancer.

 Urinary Stress Incontinence

 Many obese women experience urinary stress incontinence.
-This typically occurs when the bladder valve is overcome by the pressure of a heavy belly pressing against the bladder, combined with increased pressure from a cough, sneeze or laugh.
+This typically can occur when the bladder valve is overcome by the pressure of a heavy belly pressing against the bladder, combined with increased pressure from a cough, sneeze or laugh.

 Obesity can accelerate wear and tear of the lower back and weight-bearing joints (hips, knees, ankles, feet), leading to degenerative arthritis.
 Arthritis in the lower back can lead to nerve compression and chronic pain.
 Arthritis in the joints can cause problems with walking, and may eventually require joint replacement surgery.
 However, many orthopedic surgeons refuse to perform surgery in severely overweight patients, until they lose much of their weight.